SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/dame_cornelia.md

 ##### End Effect

-**Effect:** At the end of her turn, Cornelia can take 5 damage to end one save ends effect affecting her.
+At the end of her turn, Cornelia can take 5 damage to end one save ends effect affecting her.
 This damage can’t be reduced in any way.

 ##### Death Void

-**Effect:** When Cornelia is destroyed, each enemy within 2 squares of her takes 5 corruption damage.
+When Cornelia is destroyed, each enemy within 2 squares of her takes 5 corruption damage.

 ---